CIRCL/forensic-tools/docs/mounting_ntfs.md

 	- $Volume
 </pre>

-streams_interface=windows
+**streams_interface=windows**
     Privides access to NTFS named data streams.
-Provides information which was not accessible before like:
+So we can fetch information which was not accessible before, like:
 <pre>
 	$ cat /Users/<username>/Downloads/Dropbox.exe:Zone.Identifier
 	[ZoneTransfer]